Blog

 • Use the FileVault Recovery Key

-Methods to Rest Your Mac Password
+Methods to reset your Mac password

-If you’ve linked your Apple ID to your Mac, this is perhaps the easiest way to reset your Mac password
+If you’ve linked your Apple ID to your Mac, this is perhaps the easiest way to reset your Mac password:

 • First, if you’ve entered the wrong password three times, you’ll be asked if you’d like to restart your computer.
 If so, select the arrow next to “restart and show password reset options.”